Explanation of the occurrence of a chargeback, with a detailed breakdown by type and prevention options

 cardholder

-You are enrolled in a remedial program and may pay additional fines
+Enrollment in a remedial program and potential additional fines

-You will have to bear these costs for several months after the issues are resolved, and you are reclassified as a low-risk merchant
+Continued bearing of these costs for several months after issues are resolved, even after being reclassified as a low-risk merchant

 Explanation

 Ultimately, chargebacks are disputes between the merchant and the cardholder, who is not always the customer.
-The merchant’s acquiring bank handles some aspects of the chargeback, while the cardholder’s issuing bank acts as a judge in deciding the outcome of the dispute.
-Unlike a traditional refund, where the customer and merchant work together to resolve a problem, a chargeback allows the customer to bypass the merchant and get a refund directly from the issuer.
+The merchant’s acquiring bank handles some aspects of the chargeback, while the cardholder’s issuing bank investigates and decides the outcome of the dispute.
+Unlike a traditional refund, where the customer and merchant work together to resolve a problem, a chargeback allows the cardholder to initiate a forced refund through their issuing bank, bypassing the merchant’s involvement.

-A chargeback occurs when the issuing bank cancels a card transaction because of:
+A chargeback occurs when the issuing bank reverses a card transaction due to:

 incorrect transaction codes, currencies, account numbers, or accounts